-How to arrive Uragala Mountain
+How to arrive at Uragala Mountain

 If you go via Sarasawigama, you have to catch the Sarasawigama bus from Galaha Junction.
 You can catch the bus near Kandy Market also but there are only a few buses available.
 Come early as possible to Galaha Junction.

-Then there’s the way to “No. 02 shanty houses complex”.
+Then there’s the way to the "No. 02 shanty houses complex”.
 Go through it.
 It goes via tea estates and vegetable crops.
 Or ask someone for the way to Uragala.
-Nearly there’s 3 km from Sarasawigama to No. 02 shanty houses complex.
+Nearly there’s 3 km from Sarasawigama to the No. 02 shanty houses complex.

 If you are an experienced explorer, you can go through the trail but if you are a beginner it will be tough because many other trails are joined to the main trail.
-By the way the trail is marked with red/white color marks & arrows in some places but not in always.
+By the way, the trail is marked with red/white color marks & arrows in some places but not always.
 It’s better to hire a guide if you are a beginner.

 Sometimes you have to go through rocky areas.
 Sometimes the trail is via a grove.
 A knife is very useful for it.
 You are advised to carry a sharp knife and strong rope with you.
 From this route you will be able to go first to Uragala & next you will be able to get to the Katusukonda.

 Beware of bulls & leopards.
 If you have an emergency there’re contact numbers shown to contact authorities.
-Go through the pinus forest.
+Go through the Pinus forest.
 There’s a mountain-wind gap.
 You’ll reach a tea estate.
 It is also known as ”CP 02 – CheckPoint 02”

 This way is a little bit harder than the other because there are so many unclear sites on your way and sometimes the trail will disappear.
-So I recommend you to use the Sarasawigama route for your hike.
+So I recommend you use the Sarasawigama route for your hike.

-Great experience for your day today busy life.
+Great experience for your day-to-day busy life.
 Come here, enjoy the environment.
 Feel the natural beauty.
 Don’t ruin it.
 Don’t throw garbage.
 Don’t disturb the balance of nature.